Coastal Hazards Research Group

 The Coastal Hazards Group in CCiBSE specialises in understanding the interaction of extreme seas with the built environment.
 The research develops an understanding of the forces, sediment scours, and other failure modes at coastal structures, helping engineers to mitigate the effects of extreme coastal inundations.
 This is achieved through a combination of physical and numerical modelling techniques.

-Keith researches cascading hazard risk, with focus on storm surge, extreme events, earthquake, landslides and tsunami.
+Keith researches cascading hazard risk, with a focus on storm surge, extreme events, earthquake, landslides and tsunamis.
 Linear infrastructure and heritage structures are of particular interest.

 Carlos has expertise in fluid mechanics and innovation development.